timmo-nhn/XcaDocumentSource/Docs/RegistryDto.md

 For more info on ebRIM types, see [SOAP-Message and SOAP-message formats](/Docs/XdsAndSoap.md)

-The classes defining the structure are found in `<Solution>/XcaXds.Commons/Models/DocumentReferenceDto`.
+The classes defining the structure are found in `<Solution>/XcaXds.Commons/Models/RegistryDtos`.

+### Custom JSON Serialization
+Due to the polymorphic nature of the `RegistryObjectDto`-class, a custom JSON serializer needs to be used when serializing or deserializing data.
+The serializer can be found in `<Solution>/XcaXds.Commons/Commons.RegistryJsonSerializer.cs`

 ### Transforming between DTOs and ebRIM objects
 Functions exist to translate the DTOs between DTO and ebRIM-types.
 It can be found in the `RegistryMetadataTransformerService`-class.